 Getting a seat at the table is tough, but millions of people who placed their money in the housing market are seeing their bets pay off.
 Despite rising interest rates, home values remain high with the national median price for a single-family home surpassing $300,000.
 Concerns about inflation and home affordability have grown more common.
 However, the fourth quarter of 2021 saw some of the biggest improvements in the financial position of mortgage payers who were already equity-rich or even underwater on their loans.

 A home is considered equity-rich if the debt secured by the property is equal to half or less of the property’s estimated market value.
 A home valued at $300,000 would have a maximum of $150,000 in debt to meet the threshold.

-Four of the top five states with the highest percentage of equity-rich properties were in the West.
-New York was the outlier.
+Nine of the top ten states with the highest percentage of equity-rich properties were in the West according to a report from ATTOM.